KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 parse these files as if they were a single big file.
 By carefully splitting the chemical description, KPP can be configured for a broad range of users.
 In this way the users can have direct access to that part of the model that they are interested in, and all the other details can be hidden inside several include files.
-Often, a file with atom definitions is included first, then species definitions, and finally the equations of the chemical mechanism.
+Often, the atom definitions (:file:`atoms.kpp`) are included first, then species definitions (:file:`*.spc`), and finally the equations of the chemical mechanism (:file:`*.eqn`).

 .. _kpp-sections: